Top of the page

 A dislocated jaw happens when the lower jawbone is pulled apart from one or both of the joints that connect the jaw to the base of the skull.
 This can cause problems even if the jaw pops back into place.

-A dislocated jaw can happen when your child hurts his or her face in a bad fall.
+A dislocated jaw can happen when your child hurts their face.
 Less often it can happen from opening the mouth too wide.

 Your child's jaw may feel stiff, swollen, and sore.
-It is important that your child not hurt the jaw again while he or she is healing.
-Make sure that your child does not try to open his or her mouth too wide.
+It is important that your child not hurt the jaw again while your child is healing.
+Make sure that your child does not try to open their mouth too wide.
 You may wrap a bandage around the jaw to help support it.
 Be sure your child wears the bandage as the doctor directs.